spacechase0/StardewValleyMods/BiggerCraftables/docs/README.md

 3. Run the game using SMAPI.

 ## Use
-**This is a framework for mod authors.** If you're a player, you only need to install the mod and it'll work automatically for content packs that use it.
+### For players
+This mod does nothing on its own; you need to install content packs by unzipping them into your `Mods` folder.
+See _Requirements_ > _Mods requiring this file_ on the Nexus mod page to find content packs.

+### For mod authors
 See [example content pack](https://spacechase0.com/files/sdvmod/BiggerCraftables.Example.zip).

 ## Compatibility